USNavalResearchLaboratory/TrackerComponentLibrary/3rd_Party_Libraries/direct/Tracker_Library_Changes.md

 This code is taken from version 2.6.1 of the NLOpt library from http://ab-initio.mit.edu/wiki/index.php/NLopt
-The code has been modified to get rid of most of the warning when compiling.
+The code has been modified to get rid of most of the warnings when compiling.
 These include, for example, complaints that variables are unused or are used prior to being initialized.
 Also the memory allocation and freeing routines in the library have been changed to use the methods from